Avadhanam: Method

-Performance of an avadhanam with 100 questioners, with the avadhani on a raised podium and questioners on either side.
+Performance of an avadhanam in Kannada with 100 questioners, with the avadhani on a raised podium and questioners on either side.

 Avadhānaṃ requires a talent for memorisation, intellect, an extensive knowledge of Indian poetry, prosody and performance skills.

 The avadhāni (performer) demonstrates his skill by completing tasks concurrently.
 These tasks are set by the pṛcchaka (questioner).
 The leading questioner is called the pradhāna pṛcchaka.

 Several of the tasks require creating a four line poem that conforms to chandas or metre, the basic rhythm of verse.
 Generally, the questioner will give the performer a description of the subject in prose.
 The performer will then give their reply in the form of a poem.
 The questioner may increase the difficulty by imposing restrictions, for example, requesting a particular form of poem or the inclusion of particular elements in the poem.

 The performer's first reply is not an entire poem.
 Rather, the poem is created one line at a time.
 The first questioner speaks and the performer replies with one line.
 The second questioner then speaks and the performer replies with the previous first line and then a new line.
 The third questioner then speaks and performer gives his previous first and second lines and a new line and so on.
 That is, each questioner demands a new task or restriction, the previous tasks, the previous lines of the poem, and a new line.

 This process continues, sometimes over several days until the performer makes a mistake and is disqualified or is able to recite his entire poem of four lines.
 This final success is the dharana.

 Furthermore, one of the questioners may be made responsible for setting tasks for aprastuta-prasangam or "extraneous speech-making" (in essence, "gift of the gab").
 This questioner is appreciated for his own wit and the ingeniousness of his silly questions.

 The greater the number of questioners, the more difficult the performance.
 There might be 8 (aṣtāvadhānaṃ), 100 (śatāvadhānaṃ) or 1000 (sahasrāvadhānaṃ).
 A person who has successfully performed opposite 8 questioners is called an aṣtāvadhāni, opposite 100 is a satāvadhāni and opposite 1000 is a sahasrāvadhāni.

 Other less commonly performed avadhana include chitravadhanam (painting), nrutyāvadhānaṃ (dancing), gaṇitāvadhānaṃ (mathematics) and netrāvadhānaṃ (dexterity of eye movements).